 | QHD (1440p) | ~93 PPI | Better small-structure visibility |

-| 4K/UHD | ~140 PPI | Enhanced tissue texture & margin detection |
+| 4K/UHD | ~140 PPI | Enhanced tissue texture and margin visibility |

-- Flat, seamless fronts prevent residue accumulation
+- Flat, seamless front surfaces help reduce residue accumulation

 Integration, Service Support and Lifecycle Economics of Surgical Visualization Systems